 Samantha Koellhoffer is a freelance writer living outside of Philadelphia, PA with her loving husband and their superhero-and-princess-obsessed daughter.
 She is busy learning how to be a mom to her adopted daughter after her first child was born still.
-Sam blogs here and Time 2 Mom Up, and is currently working on a book about the highs and lows of motherhood. #time2momup
+As well as being a Contributing Writer for Kveller, Sam is also an ongoing Contributor at Still Standing Magazine and has a personal blog here.
+She is currently working on a memoir about the highs and lows of motherhood. #time2momup

 It was a beautiful Easter Sunday.
 Although not my holiday, it is a day I happily celebrate with my in-laws, and we always have a terrific time.
 There is food galore, a frenzied and exciting Easter…egg hunt, lots of laughter and more love than can fit in the house.
 In the midst of the chaos and excitement and heat-wave that was Easter 2017, I excused myself to the go the bathroom.
 The window was open and I stood there for a moment, enjoying the sounds of the kids squealing outside.… >> Read More